-Divorce law is state law, so each of the 50 states has its own wrinkles on the procedures for dissolving a marriage.
-Attorney Bradford L. Atkinson prides himself on keeping his clients informed, so they can make fully informed decisions at every stage of the legal process.
-To help you understand divorce law in Texas, Mr. Atkinson offers this brief discussion:
+Understanding the “D” word.
+Each of the 50 states has its own rules on the procedures for dissolving a marriage.
+Attorney Bradford L. Atkinson prides himself on ensuring his clients have all the information available so they can make fully informed decisions at every stage of the divorce process in the State of Texas.
+To help you understand a little about the divorce process, Mr. Atkinson offers these brief discussion points:

-To file for divorce in Texas, one of the parties must have been a resident of the state for at least six months.
+First, to file for divorce in Texas, one of the parties must have been a resident of the state for at least the last six (6) months.
 The petitioner must file the complaint in the district court of the county where either party resides.
-District Court 9 in Montgomery County is the proper court for divorce in Conroe and The Woodlands.
 You should choose a family lawyer familiar with the court where you must file.

 Texas will grant a divorce on a no-fault basis, if both parties agree.
 In a no-fault divorce, the parties state under oath that their marriage has become unsupportable because of irreconcilable differences.
-If the parties cannot agree and the divorce goes to trial, the grounds are whatever the petitioner pleaded in the complaint and can prove to the judge.
-Grounds for divorce in Texas include:
+If the parties cannot agree and the divorce goes to trial, the grounds for divorce will be based on the evidence and case that can be proved to the Judge.
+Some of the grounds for divorce in Texas include:

 Alternative dispute resolution or “mediation” is recommended and/or required in divorce cases by certain courts in Texas.
 In some cases, settlement negotiations can resolve all issues and aspects of a divorce case.
 However, sometimes, settlement negotiations are not possible or productive and you need an experienced family law attorney for strong advocacy in courtroom litigation.